openaphid/openaphid.github.com/source/_posts/2012-05-02-develop-mode-of-openaphid.markdown

 - JavaScript files are fetched from the HTTP server.
 If you want to see the result of your changes in the game script, you only need to re-open the app;

 - Graphics resources are fetched remotely too.
 For example, a texture can be created by using `new aphid.g2d.Texture2D("player.png")`; the `player.png` file is fetched via `http://129.158.217.36:18080/player.png` in developer mode.
-OpenAphid Runtime also prints a log about it as following:
+OpenAphid-Engine Runtime also prints a log about it as following:

 ```
 INFO 05/02/12,13:41:32: (developer mode) loading data 'player.png' from remote: http://129.158.217.36:18080/player.png